 Police Department phone number: 763-4140.
 After three rings, the call is relayed to the car phone of the officer on duty if there is no one in the office to pick up.
 In an emergency or to lodge a complaint at odd hours, dial 911 and a local officer will be dispatched.

-The Police Department is staffed by a chief, a clerk, two fulltime, and one part-time officer.
+The Police Department is staffed by a chief, two full time, and one part-time officer.